liviobisogni/lib-easypthread/README.md

 	```c
 	void time_add_ms(struct timespec *t, int ms)
 	```
-	Adds a value ms (expressed in milliseconds) to the time variable pointed by t.
+	Adds a value ms (expressed in milliseconds) to the time variable pointed by `t`.
 	* Parameters
 		* `t` A pointer to a struct timespec variable representing the time to be incremented.
 		* `ms` An integer representing the value to be added to the time variable in milliseconds.